wdv4758h/pypy-extradoc/blog/draft/laplace.rst

 I'm pleased to inform you about the progress we have made on NumPyPy, both in terms of completeness and performance.
-This post mostly deals with the performance side and how far we have come so far. **Word of warning:** It's worth noting that the performance work on NumPyPy isn't done - we're maybe half way to where we want to be and there are many trivial and not so trivial optimizations to be performed.
+This post mostly deals with the performance side and how far we have come so far. **Word of warning:** the performance work on NumPyPy isn't done - we're maybe half way to where we want to be and there are many trivial and not so trivial optimizations to be performed.
 In fact we haven't even started to implement important optimizations, like vectorization.

 Benchmark
 ---------